mxmckee/coffeeLoversAdtaa/README.md

-# Corey Schafer's django tutorial app
+# Coffee Lovers ADTAA app

 using this to practice working with django for webstack